 craft sticks or tongue depressor

 Strips of cloth or washcloths

-Measure all ingredients into a saucepan, over med/high heat until it reaches 240 F, stirring constantly.
+Measure the sugar, honey, and lemon juice into a saucepan, over med/high heat until it reaches 240°F, stirring constantly.

 Pour it into a small wide-mouth jar, add 2 tsp glycerin, stirring well.

 *Hints: When it is completely cooled you should be able to indent your finger into the mix and not have anything on your finger (like a sticky mess).

 How to Remove Hair Naturally by Sugaring, Step by Step

 Bring the sugar wax to about 115°F (using a candy thermometer) either microwave it or boil some water and let the jar sit in the hot water for about 5 min.